Jump to navigation

 - Late requests for accommodations may cause a delay in the requested services.

-- Student must meet with the administrative assistant for Student Success, who will coordinate routine testing accommodations and oversee testing center procedures.
+- Student must meet with the administrative assistant for the CAPP, who will coordinate routine testing accommodations and oversee testing center procedures.

-- Students must sign a contract acknowledging their understanding of the accommodation process and agreeing to adhere to testing center procedures.
+- Students must sign an agreement acknowledging their understanding of the accommodation process and agreeing to adhere to testing center procedures.

 For more information

-- Carrie Pierson, Director of Disability Services/ADA Coordinator
+- Carrie Pierson, Senior Director of the Center for Academic & Professional Performance/ ADA Coordinator